freshpack/freshpack/README.md

 $ yarn test:coverage
 ```

-Available after usage with options --test and --lint (or --all)
+Available after usage with options --test and --lint (or --dev)
 ```bash
 $ yarn test:all
 ```